dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 Stasi.
 It doesn't matter.
 If it keeps our focus at home, "they" steadily make gains abroad.

-### Stop This Racist Bullshit is Going to Ruin America
+### Stop This Racist Bullshit.
+It's Going to Cripple America

 This is why American needs to put away that dumbass, divisive racist bullshit and unite.
 We need to unite as one because if we don't we're